 - 1. The stationary seat (#125) must be installed in the motor bracket before the bracket is installed on the motor.
 To install the seat: - a.
-Place the motor bracket, face up, on a flat surface. - To make the installation of the seat easier, apply a thin coating of compatible lubricant to the elastomer portion of the seat prior to installation. - c.
+Place the motor bracket face up on a flat surface. - b.
+To make the installation of the seat easier, apply a thin coating of compatible lubricant to the elastomer portion of the seat prior to installation. - c.
 Carefully press the seat, smooth side up, into the seat cavity of the motor bracket.
-Care must be taken not to damage the seat face.
+Care must be taken not to

+- damage the seat face.
 Thumb pressure is usually sufficient to install the seat. - 2.
 Install the motor bracket. - a.
-While holding the motor bracket with the outlet port facing up, install two of the thru bolts into the motor face, to temporarily hold the motor bracket in place. - Slide the bracket back until the feet are resting against the motor face.
-Light tapping may be necessary to seat the motor bracket in the proper position. - 3.
-Install the sleeve hub and rotating element as a unit. - Place the sleeve in an upright position with the smaller end facing up.
+While holding the motor bracket with the outlet port facing up, slide the bracket over the two (2) studs (#18) on the motor face. - b.
+Slide the bracket back until the feet are resting against the motor face.
+Light tapping may be necessary to seat the motor bracket in the proper position. - c.
+Install the four (4) "O" rings (#8) on the two studs.
+This will help hold the bracket in place during the remainder of the assembly operation. - 3.
+Install the sleeve hub and rotating element as a unit. - a.
+Place the sleeve in an upright position with the smaller end facing up. - b.

-- b.
 Lubricate the motor shaft with a small amount of glycol based lubricant. - c.
 It is generally easier to remove the entire head or sealing assembly from the spring and install it on the motor shaft.
-This assembly lifts out of the rotating element spring. - d.
+Refer to Figure 4-14.
+This assembly lifts out of the rotating element spring.

+- d.
 After removal, apply a thin layer of lubricant to the elastomer portion of the seal. - e.
-Holding the head assembly between the thumb and index finger with the sealing face pointing toward the stationary seat, slide the assembly over the motor shaft until it rests against the seat.
+Holding the head assembly between the thumb and index finger, with the sealing face pointing toward the stationary seat, slide the assembly over the motor shaft until it rests against the seat.
 Refer to Figure 4-14.
 A slight twisting motion will allow the assembly to slide more easily.

 - f.
-Check to see that the head assembly is against the seat face. - g.
-Position the rotating element spring with the spring holder resting against the shoulder of the sleeve hub. - Align the keyway slot in the hub assembly with the key in the motor shaft, refer to Figure 4-15.
+Check to see that the head assembly is against the seat face. - a.
+Position the rotating element spring with the spring holder resting against the shoulder of the sleeve hub. - h.
+Align the keyway slot in the hub assembly, and the key in the motor shaft.
+Refer to Figure k.
+Tighten the nut as far as possible by hand.

+- i.
 Slide the hub and spring assembly over the shaft until the hub is properly seated and the spring is positioned correctly on the rotating element head previously installed.
-Refer to Figure 4-11 and 4-12.
+Refer to Figure 4-11 and 4-12. - j.

-- j.
 While maintaining inward pressure on the hub, install the impeller nut.
-Refer to Figure 4-16 - impeller nut.
-Refer to Figure 4-16.
+Refer to Figure

-- k.
-Tighten the nut as far as possible by hand. - I. Pressure can now be released. - m.
+- I. Pressure can now be released. - m.
 To tighten the nut, place a crescent wrench over the hub sleeve and engage the drive key. - n.
 Place a second crescent wrench over the nut and tighten in a clockwise direction until it is secured.
 Refer to Figure 4-17.